jabney/nmc-watcher/README.md

 ## Notes
 Developed on node `8.9.2` and uses `async/await`, so you'll need at least a node version that supports `async/await`.

+If the server crashes, you will either need to restart `watcher`, or save a source file in order to restart the process.

 ## Issues
-If the server crashes, you will either need to restart `watcher`, or save a source file in order to restart the process.
-I will look into how to make this automatic in the future.

 This script uses `fs.watch` which receives multiple change events when a file changes.
 Restarting waits 2 seconds after killing the process, but sometimes the change events are more than 2 seconds apart so changing a file will occasionally cause duplicate restarts.
 This shouldn't be much of a problem in practice.